MIGHTYgAur/ProductivityPortal/README.md

 -> Mark tasks as completed to track your progress.
 -> Prioritize tasks with drag-and-drop functionality (BETA).

-### Spotify Integration
+### Music Integration
-Enhance your focus sessions with your favorite music playlists from Spotify.
-Simply paste your Spotify playlist link, and enjoy seamless integration while you work (BETA).
+Enhance your focus sessions with the music available in Productivity Portal.
 ## Technologies Used
 Html : Building the structure of the ProductivityPortal